Home Care FAQ

 Personal Care – This type of care is more hands on, but it is still non-medical.
 The caregiver might provide assistance with bathing, grooming, toileting and incontinence changes.
 For more complete details about personal care, click here.

-Medical Care – This type of care covers anything that would need to administered by a nurse or nurse’s aid.
+Medical Care – This type of care covers anything that would need to administered by a nurse or nurse’s aide.
 It can medication administration, wound management, diseases management and on call nursing.
-For more complete details about medical home care, click here.

 To choose the right home care provider for your loved one, make sure you keep the following four key points at the top of your decision-making process.